Best Pink Salmon Lures for River Fishing

 The Humpy Special Spoon is the one of the longtime staples of Pink Salmon fishing.
 This lure has been around for eons, and has accounted for many great fishing days.
 If I am fishing a slow and deep stretch of river, I will chuck one of these out and slowly retrieve it back.
 Smear a small amount of scent on the spoon for added attraction (krill scent or shrimp scent are my favorites).

-This is my favorite all-time lure for catching Pink Salmon off of the beaches around Puget Sound.
+The P-Line Laser Minnow my favorite all-time lure for catching Pink Salmon off of the beaches around Puget Sound.
 They are also a great option in the lower reaches of our larger rivers.
 Cast it out, lift the rod 2′ to jig it up, drop the rod 1′ to let it flutter down while reeling in a little slack, and repeat.
 I prefer the smaller sizes in 1/2 oz to 3/4 oz, in any variation of chrome and pink.

 The Buzz Bomb is another classic salmon lure.
 Their two smallest sizes, 2 and 2L, are effective in the lower stretches of any major river.
 Here at home, we will fish with Buzz Bombs in the lower Snohomish, lower Skagit and Duwamish Rivers.
 Metal jigs move fast, which means that this lure will attract a strike from the most aggressive fish.

-Corky and Yarn Rig
+Cheater and Yarn Rig

 Drift fishing is a popular method in many rivers, especially in glacial rivers where the salmon may not be able to see a lure from more than a foot or two away.
-Rig a snelled octopus hook with a tuft of pink yarn and corky, 24″ to 48″ leader.
+Rig a snelled octopus hook with a tuft of pink yarn and cheater, 24″ to 48″ leader.
 Use enough weight to get your gear tumbling across the bottom.

 Bobber and Jig Rig